gavinlyonsrepo/pic_16F18346_projects/projects/bmp180/README.md

 In this folder the main source code in C (xc8) for program can be found in file main.c.
 The code generated using the MPLAB Code Configurator is in a folder called mcc_generated_files.
-There is an LCD library(LCD.c and LCD.h), for controlling the HD44780-based LCD 16x02 library I2C bus & PCF8574 interface.
+There is a LCD library(LCD.c and LCD.h), for controlling the HD44780-based LCD 16x02 library I2C bus & PCF8574 interface.
-There is an BMP180 library(ds1307.c and ds1307.h)
+There is a BMP180 library(ds1307.c and ds1307.h)

 **Connections**